circuitscan/docs/docs/source/usage-circom.rst

 A few more circuit configuration options are available if passed using a ``circomkit.json`` file.

+The CLI will search parent directories for this file.
+If found, the CLI will consider that directory as the environment root, searching for dependencies from that directory.

 Learn more about `Circomkit <https://github.com/erhant/circomkit>`_...

 ``optimization``